Prof Jantjies is a technology specialist, researcher and advisor. She holds a PHD in computer science

 and has held various strategic positions in the field.
-Dr Mmaki Jantjies is also an academic at the
+Prof Mmaki Jantjies is also an academic at the

 University of the Western Cape and a member of the W20 digitization group which is a G20 working group